 HOW WE KEEP THE HOUSE IN GOOD SHAPE

-For the regular duties, we have a cleaning schedule for the kitchen, the bathrooms, and the living room.
-Every resident has one chore per week, which is either kitchen, or bathrooms / living room.
-Besides these regular chores, each resident devotes five hours each semester to miscellaneous repairs in the house.
-These includes such things as replacing tiles, repainting, and fixing leaks.
+Every resident has roughly one chore per week, which is either cleaning the kitchen, bathrooms, or living room/hallways.
+Besides these regular chores, each resident devotes five hours every semester to miscellaneous repairs in the house.
+Examples of repairs include replacing tiles, repainting, and fixing leaks.
+Using the house budget, we do hire specialists for larger or more complex repairs.
 Twice a year, we have our house cleaning.
 On this day, we all work together to thoroughly clean the house from top to bottom.
+Safety is one of the top priorities of the house.
+While maintaining house safety equipment (fire extinguishers, smoke/carbon monoxide detectors, door/window locks, etc.) and practicing good safety habits, we also have our house regularly inspected by the city of Ann Arbor.

-As a cooperative house, every resident has a specific house job, such as treasurer, recycling, or taking care of the mail.
-We also have regular house meetings, where we discuss ideas and issues to improve our cooperative.
+As a cooperative house, every resident has a specific house job such as treasurer, recruiter, and maintenance manager.
+We also have regular house meetings (one a month) during which we discuss ideas and issues to improve our cooperative.

 WHAT WE CONTRIBUTE TO THE HOUSE

 Every resident enriches the house with their background, interests, and hobbies.
 For instance, there is a gardening contingent cultivating our modest plot three seasons a year.
-We maintain a voluntary weekly food group, where we rotate cooks over the course of the semester to share meals.
-Other activities include playing music, sledding in the Arb (winter only), or just watching movies together.
+Other activities include playing music, sledding in the nearby Arboretum (winter only), and movie nights.
+You can often find residents studying around the fireplace in the winter and enjoying the sunroom during warmer months.
+We also have monthly house dinners where we get together to cook and enjoy cuisines from around the world.

-Two house parties mark the fall and winter semester: the halloween party at the end of October, and the wine and cheese party which rings in the spring.
+Two house parties mark the fall and winter semesters: the Halloween party at the end of October, and the wine and cheese party, which rings in the spring.